 Why it’s one of the best day trip tours in Alaska: The stunning scenery and excellent opportunity for wildlife sightings are just two of the reasons you don’t want to miss this.
 You can get up close to the glaciers at the head of Glacier Bay and spend some time just taking them in while icebergs float around you.
 There are also incredible mountains if it’s a clear day.
 I’ve seen whales, bears, seals and tons of birds on this tour.
 It also doesn’t matter too much what the weather is doing, since you can see wildlife and glaciers in any weather!
 The trip goes through protected water.

 Best time to go: This tour only operates from late May through early September.
 I recommend late May and early June for the best combination of weather and less people.

 Denali National Park Bus Tour or Transit Bus (Denali National Park)

-2022 Note: The Denali Park Road closed at Milepost 42 (Polychrome Pass) in August 2021.
-The park service has announced that the road will remain closed at this point through the 2022 season.
+2023 Note: The Denali Park Road closed at Milepost 42 (Polychrome Pass) in August 2021.
+The park service has announced that the road will remain closed at this point at least through the 2023 season.
 A permanent fix to this section of road is currently being built.
 Bus tours will still operate up to that point.
 Eielson Visitor Center and Wonder Lake will not be accessible.

 How to get there: You can drive to Denali National Park’s entrance station from Anchorage or Fairbanks.
 Driving time from Anchorage is 4-5 hours and about 2 hours from Fairbanks.
 You can also get there on the Alaska Railroad from either Anchorage or Fairbanks.
 The tours leave from the park entrance area.